 Due to low point in time count numbers in Johnson County and its proximity to Marion County/Indianapolis, homeless services are often found in other counties of the Region where a need and number of homeless individuals is greater.
 This fact does not look to change in the next five years.
 Stakeholders suggested that a Rapid Re-Housing (RRH) program located in Greenwood may be an easier program to implement, over high cost of developing a shelter.
 Based on best practices, Rapid Re-Housing may be a more successful intervention in the area.

-The City of Greenwood will work with the providers in PY2021 within Region 11 to determine how a program with an RRH component can be implement in the community.
+The City of Greenwood will work with the providers in PY2022 within Region 11 to determine how a program with an RRH component can be implement in the community.
 Expected implementation of any pilot project would be in PY2023 or PY2024.

 Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.
 Limited financial resources prohibit the City of Greenwood from supporting any one project or program with a significant amount of funds.
 The City can spend up to 15 percent of its annual allocation towards public services.
 The City hosted an open application process to accept applications for public services, meeting the basic needs of the City's most vulnerable residents.
-This year, the City will support Bridges Alliance of Johnson County with \$10,000 to assist individuals and households who are low to moderate income households, and at risk of homelessness.
+This year, the City will support four organizations (Bridges Alliance of Johnson County, Greenwood Schools Foundation, Harvest Food Panty, and Our Lady of Greenwood) with a combined \$40,652 to assist individuals and households who are low to moderate income households, and at risk of homelessness.